elimkwan/Entropy-Driven-Adaptive-Filter-for-FPGA-Object-Recognition-System/README.md

+# Paper
+Results of the project has been documented in this paper: Entropy-Driven Adaptive Filtering for High-Accuracy and Resource-Efficient FPGA-Based Neural Network Systems https://www.mdpi.com/2079-9292/9/11/1765

 # RealTimeObjectRecognition
 This program is for Real Time Object Recognition with Binary Neural Network on FPGA.
 Our main contribution is appending an Entropy driven Adaptive Filter for a more accurate and resources efficient system.
 This includes:
 - Entropy-based Uncertainty Estimation {*uncertainty.cpp*}